weilandia/coding-for-managers/class_4/resources/object_classes_instances.md

 puts "-------"
 ```

-**TRY IT**: With your pair, define a `greet(name)` method that accepts a person's name and then greets that person by returning a string like "Hi, Joanne!
+**TRY IT**: define a `greet(name)` method that accepts a person's name and then greets that person by returning a string like "Hi, Joanne!
 Nice to meet you."

 ### Redefining Attribute Values